Applies to Circuit Tracks

 - Sessions - contains the Project files to use in the pack - once again this content is much simpler to set up from Components - these are .ncs files.
 Files are numbered 0 to 63.

 Audio content should be converted to 48khz, 16 bit Mono to be sent to the unit.
-Note that there will be no warning if you have exceeded the 60 seconds of sample time the unit can load.
+Note that there will be no warning if you have exceeded the 60 seconds (196.6 seconds as of Circuit Tracks firmware 1.1.5) of sample time the unit can load.
+If using the 1.1.5 firmware no sample can exceed 98.3 seconds.

 Sample files should be named "Number in two digits__filename.wav" so for example "00_Kick.wav" which will be the first sample slot.